michelmf/data_engineer_nd/README.md

 ## Section 1 - Data modeling using PostgreSQL and Apache Cassandra

-This is the section of udacity Data Engineering Nanodegree, where students have the opportunity to practice the following concepts learned during the classes:
+In this section of Data Engineering Nanodegree, students have the opportunity to practice the following concepts learned during the classes:

 * Data modeling
 * Database Schemas (snowflake/star)
 * Creation of ETL pipelines
 * Database CRUD

-This section have two modeling projects.
+This section have two hands-on projects, where we exercise database modeling, SQL and Python programming.

 The first project involves a creation of a PostgreSQL database design to help a fake startup called Sparkify to analyze data from their product, a music streaming app.
 For more informations about the project, click [here](https://github.com/michelmf/data_engineer_nd/tree/master/Data_Modelling_with_PostgreSQL).